Gonyleptidae: Diagnosis

 Laniatores with coxa IV immensely developed, widely surpassing dorsal scutum in dorsal view in most species.
 Many species with double ozopore.
 Pedipalpus with cylindrical segments, strongly spined, tibia and tarsus flattened ventrally.
 Basal segments of leg IV with strong sexual dimorphism, shown either in spination, curvature or length.
 Penis with ventral plate well defined, glans may bear ventral and/or dorsal processes.

 Distribution

-Recorded continuously from the southernmost tip of the South American continent (Southern Chile and Argentina), Falklands to Costa Rica, with one isolated species cited from Guatemala.
+Gonyleptidae have been recorded continuously from the southernmost tip of the South American continent (southern Chile and Argentina), Falklands to Costa Rica, with one isolated species cited from Guatemala.

 Subfamilies

-At the moment, Gonyleptidae comprises 16 subfamilies, 284 genera and 823 species:
+Gonyleptidae comprises several subfamilies, around 280 genera and over 700 species (early 2024):